Geolicious/OSMroute/README.md

 Isochrone mapping is possible for a maximum of 30min travel time.

+All files need to be saved seperately when needed for further analysis.

 ## Installation

 * Download the source and place it in the '/.qgis2/python/plugins/OSMroute' folder